Special metrics in hypercomplex geometry: Preliminary results

-Conversely, any $ (2,0) $-form with respect to $ I $ satisfying \eqref{eq:q-pos} induces a hyperhermitian metric.
-As it is customary, in view of this correspondence, we shall often say that $ \Omega_I $ is a hyperhermitian metric, by a slight abuse of language.
-Furthermore, for the sake of notation, if no confusion is possible we shall omit the reference to the complex structure $ I $ and simply write $ \Omega $.
+Conversely, any $ \Omega \in \Lambda^{2,0}_IM $ satisfying the first two properties in \eqref{eq:q-pos} induces a hyperhermitian metric.
+In view of this correspondence, we shall often say that $ \Omega $ is a hyperhermitian metric, by a slight abuse of language.